Postpartum Depression, Anxiety & OCD

 In the United States, PPD is the most common complication associated with childbirth.
-It is also one of the least talked about conditions because many women feel shame.
+It is also one of the least talked about conditions because many women feel shame associated with the condition.
 Furthermore, many women do not recognize that their negative feelings could be PPD.
 The fact is PPD is extremely common.
 The CDC says that 1 in 9 women experience PPD.

-Women with PPD often experience one or more of these symptoms:
+Women with PPD or anxiety often experience one or more of the following symptoms:

 - Empty or Void Of Feelings

 - Physical Symptoms (racing heart, stomach aches, headaches, insomnia)

 Postpartum OCD is the onset of obsessions (repetitive intrusive thoughts) and/or compulsions (repetitive behaviors) around the birth of a baby.
 Mothers may have unwanted thoughts or images of hurting the baby, either intentionally or inadvertently.
 In an effort to avoid these thoughts, new mothers may limit the time they spend alone with their babies or may engage in rituals, such as repetitive prayer or excessive checking on the baby.

 Postpartum OCD is terrifying for women who experience it.
 However, it is treatable through cognitive behavioral therapy, mindfulness, and medication.
 Dr. Julia Vigna Bosson and colleagues bring compassion and experience together with evidence-based approaches to help those suffering with OCD to reduce their suffering and begin enjoying their babies.